CinarogluLab/cinaroglulab.github.io/_pages/openings.md

 # Open positions

+We are looking for master’s students to join our TÜBİTAK 3501 project as scholarship holders.

 We are always looking for new group members with passion, talent, and grit!
 If you are passionate about Molecular Modeling & Drug Discovery, consider joining our lab at ⁦Ege University.

 ## Postdoctoral Research Associates